 While the card is primarily designed for people with fair credit, Capital One’s website also makes room for people who are fairly new to credit and have at least one other open credit account.

-The card offers 1.5% cash back on every purchase you make, but it does charge a $39 annual fee.
+The card offers 1.5% cash back on every purchase you make, and no annual fee.

 Best for college students: Journey® Student Rewards from Capital One®